CompositionalIT/farmer/docs/content/_index.md

 Farmer has you covered.

 * **Farmer is completely backwards compatible with ARM templates**.
 Farmer generates standard ARM templates so you can continue to use existing deployment processes.
 * **Safely create dependencies between resources**.
-Uses static typing to give confidence that your templates will work first time.
+Uses static typing to give confidence that your templates will work the first time.
 * **Easily access common properties of resources**.
 No more fighting to concatenate cryptic strings!
 * **Extensible API**.
 Add new helpers and members as needed.
 * **Open source and free**.
 Farmer is free to use and modify.
 We welcome contributions to the project!